Switchfoot: Interrobang and Drew Shirley departure (2021–2022)

 Interrobang.
 The album was released on August 20, 2021.
 A "deluxe" edition of the album was released on July 8, 2022, the six year anniversary of their 2016 album "Where The Light Shines Through".
 Switchfoot returned to live touring opening for Needtobreathe on the "Into the Mystery Tour".
 They also collaborated with Needtobreathe on an Amazon original Christmas song titled "Hometown Christmas".

-On February 21, 2022, the band announced that Drew Shirley and the band were parting ways.
+On February 21, 2022, the band announced that Drew Shirley and the band were amicably parting ways.

+Christmas album and The Beautiful Letdown rerecording (2022–present)

-In September 2022 the band announced their first Christmas album This Is Our Christmas Album will be released in November.
+In September 2022 the band announced their first Christmas album This Is Our Christmas Album.
 The album was released on November 4, 2022.

+In May 2023, to celebrate the 20th anniversary of their album The Beautiful Letdown, the band released The Beautiful Letdown (Our Version) and went on a tour playing the entire album live.

+In June 2024, the band hosted the 20th annual Bro-Am, which featured a guest appearance of former lead guitarist Drew Shirley.

 Style and influences

-Since Switchfoot's first release in 1997, the band's sound has changed significantly.
+Since Switchfoot's first release in 1997, the band's sound has significantly changed.
 The style of the early albums with independent label re:think Records consisted primarily of guitar-driven alternative rock, hard rock with characteristics of a three-man lineup, though they also incorporated string arrangements with slower songs.

-Switchfoot's frontman and guitarist Jon Foreman cites his musical influences as U2, The Beatles, and Keith Green, and has said that he admires the vocal "strength and vulnerability" of Bob Dylan and Johnny Cash.
-Guitarist Drew Shirley cites U2, Miles Davis, Stevie Ray Vaughan, Tommy Walker, Phil Keaggy, Michael Jackson, Dave Matthews Band, and the Brand New Heavies, while bassist Tim Foreman pays tribute to Stevie Wonder.
+Switchfoot's frontman and guitarist Jon Foreman cites his musical influences as U2, The Beatles, and Keith Green; he said that he admires the vocal "strength and vulnerability" of Bob Dylan and Johnny Cash.
+Guitarist Drew Shirley cites U2, Miles Davis, Stevie Ray Vaughan, Tommy Walker, Phil Keaggy, Michael Jackson, Dave Matthews Band, and the Brand New Heavies while bassist Tim Foreman pays tribute to Stevie Wonder.
 Chad Butler also cites Dave Grohl as an influence for The Beautiful Letdown.
 "We've never fit in any of the genre boxes," says Jon Foreman.
 "I think that diversity is our strength".

 With regard to their lyrics, Foreman notes "we try to make music for thinking people", which can be characterized by his allusions to the works of philosophers like Søren Kierkegaard and Augustine of Hippo in the songs "Sooner or Later (Soren's Song)" and "Something More (Augustine's Confession)" respectively.
 "Meant to Live", the band's runaway hit, was inspired by T. S. Eliot's poem "The Hollow Men", while "Stars", the lead single off Nothing Is Sound, briefly "looks at things from the Descartes perspective," according to Foreman.